dcdxy/dcdxy.github.io/_pages/teaching.md

 nav_order: 6
 ---

-Teaching Fellow for MCB112 Fall 2022.
+Teaching Fellow for MCB112 in Fall 2022.